Environmental variables allow you to fine-tune the synthetics job manager configuration to meet your specific environmental and functional needs.

 Scaling: Although the sizing formula is different, the same principles apply.
 To handle a large volume of ping jobs and keep the pingJobs queue from growing, you may need to scale up and/or scale out.
 Scaling up means increasing cpu and memory resources per host or namespace.
 Scaling out means adding more instances of the ping runtime.
 This can be done by deploying more job managers on more hosts, in more namespaces, or even within the same namespace.
 Alternatively, the ping-runtime in Kubernetes allows you to set a larger number of replicas per deployment.

-Kubernetes and OpenShift
+Sizing considerations for Kubernetes and OpenShift

 Each runtime used by the Kubernetes and OpenShift synthetic job manager can be sized independently by setting values in the helm chart.
 The node-api-runtime and node-browser-runtime are sized independently using a combination of the parallelism and completions settings.